How To Fit A Velux Window To A Tiled Roof

 Fitting the Installation Battens

 1. When you have finished creating the opening for the Velux window, fit the lower installation batten.
-You will need to position it so that the first row of tiles below the window are 80mm from the batten's top edge.
+You will need to position it so that the first row of tiles below the window is 80mm from the batten's top edge.
 Use the spirit level to check that the batten is level.

 2. Use the tape measure or ruler to measure the length of the window upwards from the top edge of the lower installation batten, and then add 45mm, and mark that spot.
 Fit the upper installation batten there.